VladTGeorgiev/hoover/README.md

 # Input Requirements
     1. The data is entered in the provided input fields.
-ONLY numbers and letters accepted.
     2. The structure is as follows:
         2.1 All coordinates for the room dimensions, hoover starting position and dirt patches' positions are using the Cartesian coordinate system (https://en.wikipedia.org/wiki/Cartesian_coordinate_system).
+Only positive numbers accepted.
         2.2 The navigation instructions are using the Cardinal Directions (https://en.wikipedia.org/wiki/Cardinal_direction), e.g. N, E, S, W. The format is as follows: "NNESEESWNWW"